tbrowder/Net-ACME-Certbot-Client/README.md

 To make matters worse, most documentation was lacking in implementation details sufficient for trouble-shooting.

-Finally, the excellent C client **acme-client** by ?? was tried and was found to meet all this author's
-requirements: transparent certificate file and directory structure, clear and detailed documentation, and single-certificate execution without dependencies on other installed certificates.
-In addition, ??'s serious atttention to security is a major benefit of his client.
+Finally, the author returned to the recommended client, **certbot**, and created wrappers to satisfy his needs.

-## Extension's to **acme-client**
+## Extensions to **certbot**

-1 Net::AcmeClient is designed for the user who manages multiple domains, so the collection is treated as a group for status reporting and reissue.
-Status reporting is independent of **acme-client** so it can be done by an ordinary user.
+1 Net::ACME::Certbot::Client is designed for the user who manages multiple domains, so the collection is treated as a group for status reporting and reissue.
+Status reporting is independent of **certbot** so it can be done by an ordinary user.

-2. To ensure the capability of handling multiple domains, the **-m** option to **acme-client** is always used (the author has submitted a PR to make that the standard behavior).

 3. The user **may**  provide a configuration file to set desired options for his or her needs.
 A configuration file with the author's standard options is provided as a usable example shown below.